xyb/rocksdb3/README.md

-# Python bindings for rocksdb
+# Python bindings for rocksdb based on rust wrapper and PyO3.

+A very early proof-of-concept version.

 ## build